Masters Degrees in Computer Science

 The School of Computer Science at the University of Birmingham offers a range of MSc (Master of Science) degrees in Computer Science.
 Our MSc courses cover a variety of specialisations and are suitable for students with diverse academic backgrounds (such as a BSc in Computer Science or a Bachelor's degree in a different subject).

 Students are encouraged to apply for the Masters course that best matches their interests and their previous academic qualifications.
-The exact entry requirements for the MSc programmes differ.
-The minimal requirement is a Second-class Bachelor's degree or its international equivalent, but for some programmes at least an Upper Second (2.1) is required.
+Generally, at least an Upper Second (2.1) is required.
 Our admissions procedures are flexible, and our admissions tutors may make an offer in the degree programme best suited to applicants if they are not admitted on their first choice.

 All the Masters courses take one year of full-time study.
 Teaching consists of two semesters of lectures and practical exercises.
 Over the summer, our MSc students work on an individual project and dissertation.
 Each student project is individually supervised by an academic with relevant expertise.